Subham-Shrestha/CProgramming/README.md

 ## Files Overview

 ### Array.c
-Demonstrates basic array concepts in C, including:
+Comprehensive demonstration of array concepts in C, including:
 - Array initialization and declaration
-- Accessing array elements
+- Accessing array elements with proper indexing
 - Using loops to iterate through arrays
 - Examples of one-dimensional arrays with user input and output
+- Array bounds and garbage values when accessing out-of-bounds indices
+- Programs included:
+  - Printing marks of 5 subjects using loops
+  - Taking input for marks of 5 students and displaying them
+  - Calculating total marks of 5 subjects
+  - Printing array elements in reverse order
+  - Finding sum of elements at even indices
+  - Finding the smallest element in a user-defined size array

 ### Check.c
 Contains programs for various checking operations: